Maia

 Fulfillment; as a Practice

-This month, strive to maintain ongoing awareness of your breathing, and use it to consciously shift your focus inward.
+Throughout May, I strive to maintain ongoing awareness of my breathing, and use it to consciously guide my focus inward.

 Inhale…